jarretthuang/your-next-js-template/README.md

 ## App Name
-This is an app written by me that does amazing things.
+This is an app written by [YOUR_NAME] that does amazing things!